 Build by Feature

-Advantages of FDD:
+Advantages of FDD

 Considerations for Agile & Scrum Learners

-While FDD shares Agile principles such as iterative development and client collaboration, it differs from frameworks like Scrum in its emphasis on upfront modeling and documentation.
-FDD’s structured approach can be advantageous in environments where detailed planning and clear documentation are essential.
-However, it may be less flexible than other Agile methodologies(often misconceived as a “methodology”, but truly intended as a way of working) that prioritize adaptability and minimal documentation.
+While FDD shares Agile principles such as iterative development and client collaboration, it differs from frameworks like Scrum with its emphasis on upfront modeling and documentation.
+This structured approach is beneficial in environments requiring detailed planning but may be less flexible than methodologies that prioritize adaptability and minimal documentation.

 Conclusion